 I’m sure that many people know firsthand or have witnessed the effects of alcohol consumption.
 What a lot of us don’t realize, and often can’t see, is how alcohol can affect the body’s nervous system—temporarily and permanently.

 First, let’s start with some basic knowledge of the nervous system:

 The path of alcohol in the body is essential to understanding its effect on the nervous system as well.
-It enters through the mouth and proceeds to the stomach, though which some of it can get into the bloodstream.
-Most of the alcohol goes on into the small intensive.
+It enters through the mouth and proceeds to the stomach, through which some of it can get into the bloodstream.
+Most of the alcohol goes on into the small intestine.
 Once the alcohol enters here, it’s capable of entering any part of the nervous system.

 Alcohol also acts as a depressant on the brain and other nerve tissue, which means that it slows down the functioning of nerve cells.
 Despite this, many people think that alcohol is an anti-depressant because it has a numbing effect on the brain and is used as a “pick-me-up” experience because, initially, when people begin to drink, it causes them to become more animated and less reserved.
 But the opposite occurs as they continue to drink, and more alcohol enters their brain and nervous system.